istio/istio.io/content/en/docs/ops/configuration/traffic-management/network-topologies/index.md

 sanitize/append/forward the XFCC header before proxying the request.
 {{< /quote >}}

-To configure how XFCC Headers are handled, add the following to your `topology.yaml` file.
+To configure how XFCC headers are handled, set `forwardClientCertDetails` in your `IstioOperator`

 {{< text yaml >}}
 apiVersion: install.istio.io/v1alpha1